iceTo1/cpp-study/STL/include/utility/README.md

 ### ⚒️ `utility.h`
 - This file simply includes the utility headers.
-- The users can utilize both algorithms just by including this header.
+- The users can utilize all algorithms just by including this header.
 ---

 ## 📚 Educational Attribution